MoonlightCapital/MoonlightBot-docs/start-up/faqs.md

 ## How can I get access to new features early?

 Take a look at the [Beta](../support/beta.md) version of MoonlightBot.
+We also have a more advanced [Tester Program](../support/volunteering.md#tester).

 ## I found a bug.
 How do I report it?